The MEMPHIS BLUES SOCIETY Sunday Evening Jam (weekly) has a new home

 3. THE BLUES IS ALRIGHT - This is a Blues Jam, so please only play the blues.
 Blues music should be the only music played on stage.
 After all, we are a blues society.

 4. VOLUME - Your volume is VERY IMPORTANT, PLEASE KEEP IT LOW (we will have a volume meter on hand to measure, if necessary)!
-If asked by Richard (the sound engineer), the Jam Master, or others on stage with you, please TURN DOWN your volume.
+If asked by the sound engineer, the Jam Master, or others on stage with you, please TURN DOWN your volume.
 Failure to voluntarily lower your volume may result in cutting your 'set' short.
 The house controls the volume.
 Requests to turn down must be obeyed.

-5. EACH JAM LINEUP GETS 15-20 MINUTES - The Jam Master may shorten or extend your session as he sees fit.
+5. EACH JAM LINEUP GETS TO PLAY THREE SONGS (15-20 MINUTES MAX) - The Jam Master may shorten or extend your session as he sees fit.
 The Jam Master will let you know when your time is close to ending.
 Also there is a clock on stage to keep you reminded.
 Change-over time between sets should be as swift as possible, or time will be taken away from sets.
 The MBS Jam Band will start off the first set, and finish out the last set.

 6. KEEP IT TOGETHER - We want everyone to have fun, but no one enjoys playing with or listening to someone who's WASTED.
 If you are drunk or otherwise 'under the influence' you wil be asked to leave the stage.
 The MBS person in charge of the jam has the last say regarding sets and has the right to refuse musicians who are too intoxicated to play.
 The Jam Master has the right to ban or reprimand any person or persons who display negligent, disruptive or anti-social behavior.